vyas10102/Python-ASCII-Art/README.md

 - **GitHub Repositories**: Inspired by various open-source projects on GitHub that demonstrated basic image manipulation techniques.
 - **Stack Overflow**: Provided solutions for specific image processing issues encountered during development.

-The project consists of two main Python scripts:
+The project consists of Python script:

 - **ascii_conversion.py**: Contains all the functions needed for the image manipulation processes such as resizing the image to a manageable width, converting it to grayscale, and mapping the grayscale pixels to ASCII characters.